junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > They receive a haunted phone call from Charlie (but doesn't know it's her yet)
 >
 > TFW+Mary/John leave Missouri's place, the world outside is full of fallen souls from Heaven.
 Crowley drops by to let them know the Stynes turn into demons and get out.
-They rush back to bunker.
+They rush back to bunker

 Dean wakes up to the ringing of his phone.
 It takes him a second of disorientation to remember where they are -- the herbal smell in the air reminds him of the psychic.